swen100/php-cairo/README.md

 Documentation
 =====
-What little documentation we currently have is in code comments and the docs directory
+What little documentation we currently have is in code comments and the docs directory.

-We'd like to use some kind of markdown or rst format for docs, a decision isn't final yet
+We'd like to use some kind of markdown or rst format for docs, a decision isn't final yet.